lalrpop/lalrpop/doc/tutorial.md

 There are various ways to fix this.
 We might try adjusting our regular expression so that the first character cannot be a number, so perhaps something like `r"[[:alpha:]]\w*"`.
-This will work, but it's not always convenient to make your regular expressions completely disjoint like that.
+This will work, but it actually matches something different than what we had before (e.g., `123foo` will not be considered to match, for better or worse).
+And anyway it's not always convenient to make your regular expressions completely disjoint like that.
 Another option is to use a `match` declaration, which lets you control the precedence between regular expressions.

 #### Simple `match` declarations